davepinch/pinchy.cc/scratchpad.md

 There was once a puppet master who died.
 When he died, he looked around his room and found himself alone.
 In this hands, old puppets.
+He had been here a million times before.

 ---
 Add topics: